Itsdenty/andela-vlf-challenge/README.md

 * User can change the destination of parcel delivery
 * Admin can change the status of the parcel
 * Admin can change the current destination of the parcel
-* Admin can check the list and details of all rides
+* Admin can check the list and details of all parcels
-* User can check the list and details of all rides
+* User can check the list and details of all parcels
-* Ride details include map location pointers and distance and costing
+* Parcel details include map location pointers and distance and costing

 ## Available APIs
 <table>